scalochnaya/WYPN/README.md

 How to get a program?
  - Write to Linux console 'git clone https://github.com/scalochnaya/WYPN' command.
 It will download from GitHub repository all files that you need.
-   After installation run 'python3 WYPN_demo.py' or 'python WYPN_demo.py'
+   After installation run 'python3 WYPN_demo.py' or 'python WYPN_demo.py' (if you don't have installed packages, run in terminal 'sudo apt install python3-pip' and then 'pip install BeautifulSoup4')
 #

 How the program works?